mohiniu4/Coffee-Shop-Java/README.md

 ## 📌 Overview

 The **CoffeeShop Application** is a Java-based console program that simulates a customizable coffee ordering system.
-It demonstrates the **Decorator Design Pattern** by allowing users to start with a base coffee (Americano, Cappuccino, Espresso) and dynamically add enhancements like Milk, Caramel, and Syrup—each affecting the final price and description.
+It demonstrates the **Decorator Design Pattern** by allowing users to start with a base coffee (Americano, Cappuccino, Espresso) and dynamically add enhancements like Milk, Caramel, and Syrup, each affecting the final price and description.

 This project is ideal for understanding:
 - Object-Oriented Programming (OOP) principles